 Welcome to Rancho La Patera & Stow House.
 As stewards, we endeavor to preserve and protect this historic gem of the Goleta Valley for our future generations.
 If you have a passion for history, if you have a connection to our pioneers, join us!
 Share your story.
 We are dedicated to capturing any and every aspect of Goleta Valley’s rich heritage.
-Explore our website to find out how you can leave your mark! -Amanda De Lucia, Director
+Explore our website to find out how you can leave your mark! -Amanda De Lucia, Executive Director

 OUR BRIEF HISTORY